MIM4 - Trust

 The role of MIM4 is to identify the key capabilities required and identify pivotal points of interoperability between the different solutions to help build confidence and support implementation.

-To do this in a way that will make it easy to integrate with whatever credible personal data management systems their citizens may wish to use.
+To do this in a way that will make it easy to integrate with whatever credible personal data management systems (such as forthcoming EU-registered personal data intermediary services) the individual may wish to use.

-4. Citizens should have insight what personal data is available, stored, shared, etc. by the providers of the applications and/or services they use.
+1 individuals[1] can have insight regarding what data about themselves is available, stored, shared, etc. by the providers of the applications and/or services they use

-5. Citizens should be able to request changes to or deletion of part or all personal data available, stored, shared, etc. by the provider of the applications and/or services in use.
-The providers would need to comply with these requests unless there were legally justifiable reasons not to do so.
+3. individuals can request changes to, or deletion of, part or all data about themselves that is available, stored, shared, etc. by the provider of the applications and/or services using that data.
+The providers would need to comply with these requests unless there were legally justifiable reasons not to do so[2][3]

 [2] For instance, the citizen cannot expect information regarding their age or any other key factual piece of information to be changed so as to be incorrect, specifically in a way that will affect their eligibility for services.